onahFran6/Splash-Pro-Server/README.md

 The following are the requirement for the project

 - Node install in the Pc
-- All variables in the .env file
+-Obtain all variables in the sample.env file and create a .env file for the project

 # Project tree